 In addition to those on our team of scientists, many other employees participate in the daily management of the Tour du Valat and its estate:

-- The reception and communication service;
+- The reception and communication team;

-- The financial service;
+- The accounting team;

-- The IT service;
+- The IT team;

-- The maintenance team.
+- The canteen and maintenance team.